marko-durasic/marko-durasic.github.io/_posts/2019-07-21-terminator.md

 toc: true
 comments: true
 ---
-How to set custom layout and add commands.
+# How to set custom layout and add commands #

 This tutorial is meant for users of Linux and Terminator (terminal emulator).

-# Terminator introduction #
+## Terminator introduction ##

 Terminator is a useful tool for arranging terminals.

 You can split your terminal horizontally and vertically as much as you heart desires, as well as setup groups and then broadcast commands simultaneously.

-For terminator installation check out this : [Terminator Introduction and Installation ](https://gnometerminator.blogspot.com/p/introduction.html )
+For terminator installation check out this : [Terminator Introduction and Installation](https://gnometerminator.blogspot.com/p/introduction.html )

-# Custom layout with commands #
+## Custom layout with commands ##

 In today's tutorial we will be doing the following: